By Nikki Phipps

 To prevent eggplant bugs, it may also help to keep weeds and other debris to a minimum and rotate crops every other year or so.
 Introducing natural predators, such as ladybugs, often helps minimize eggplant problems associated with aphids.

 There are several eggplant diseases that affect these crops.
 Some of the most common include blossom end rot, wilt diseases, and various types of blight.
 Many of these eggplant diseases can be eliminated or prevented by practicing crop rotation, reducing weed growth, and providing adequate spacing and uniform watering.

-- Blossom end rot is caused from fungus due to overwatering and affects ripe fruit.
+- Blossom end rot, as found in tomatoes, is caused from fungus due to overwatering and affects ripe fruit.
 Round, leathery, sunken spots appear on fruit ends with the affected fruit eventually dropping from the plant.

 - Bacterial wilt can cause plants to suddenly droop, from the bottom to the top, turning yellow.
 Affected plants eventually wither up and die.